-In climate-change work a 'reference period' is often employed, such as 1986-2005 (IPCC, AR5), as a baseline to calculate climate change.
+In climate-change work a 'reference period' is often employed, such as 1986-2005 in IPCC AR5 and 1995-2014 in IPCC AR6, as a baseline to calculate climate change.
 The beginning and length of this period are typically carefully chosen in order to achieve a number of things.
 One goal is to help diminish the influence the effect of natural variability - i.e. the reference period should be long enough to smooth out variations, but not so long it extends over important phases of climate change.
 We have here chosen as 'reference period' 1981-2010 which is a compromise to have a period as close to present as possible, 30 years long, and to symmetrically overlap the AR5 reference period.